nbkolev/interview-2025-04/04-reverse-engineering/file-b/README.md

-* Attempt to execute
+## 1. Attempt to execute
 ```commandline
 ~/$ chmod +x ./b
 ~/$ ./b
 Segmentation fault.
 ```
+## 2. Inspect with disassembler

-* After some fidding with the dissasembler the SIGSEGV is located after "TMPDIR" string which immediately strikes as environment variable.
+* After some fidding we find that **SIGSEGV is located after "TMPDIR" string** which immediately strikes as an attempt to read a missing environment variable.
 Some progress is apparent:
 ```commandline
 ~/$ chmod +x ./b
 ~/$ TMPDIR=./ ./b